Rainis201606/xynote/README.md

 ## License

-Inkstone is distributed under the [GNU Lesser General Public License v3.0 only](./LICENSE), using the SPDX identifier `LGPL-3.0-only`.
+XYNote is distributed under the [GNU Lesser General Public License v3.0 only](./LICENSE), using the SPDX identifier `LGPL-3.0-only`.
 ##